chrisballinger/prosody-modules/mod_firewall/README.markdown

     %ZONE myzone: host1, host2, user@host3, foo.bar.example

+There is an automatic zone named `$local`, which automatically includes all of the current server's active hosts (including components).
+It can be used to match stanzas entering or leaving the current server.

 A host listed in a zone also matches all users on that host (but not subdomains).